nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 AI Declaration:
 * Samriddh : Utilized ChatGPT for code completion, javadoc and writing test cases.
 * Nihirra : Used GitHub Copilot and ChatGPT for debugging and assistance with code implementation.
+* Nayana: Utilized ChatGPT for code completion, javadoc and writing test cases.

 --------------------------------------------------------------------------------------------------------------------